 To effectively distribute your content, you need to come up with a well-thought-out strategy.
 This is the foundation of your content success abroad.
 We show you how to proceed step by step!

 Marketing only works if you know who to target.
 That’s why the foundation of any strategy is and always will be target audience analysis.
 Otherwise, you risk high wastage, which will have a negative impact on your performance, your success and ultimately your wallet.
 In addition, a wrongly played campaign leaves a lasting negative aftertaste with the users.
 They don’t feel addressed and in the worst case even have the impression that the content is spamy.
 You should avoid this!
-To be on the safe side, you must therefore, in addition to a targeted target group analysis, deal with the cultural differences and characteristics of your target country.
+To be on the safe side, you must therefore, in addition to an individual target group analysis, deal with the cultural differences and characteristics of your target country.
 Often these are only subtleties, but they can determine the success or failure of your content.
 Only with the right preparation can you fully and ideally prepare your campaign for the customers and the market.

-Tip: You really want to be sure what the mentality of a country is like?
+You really want to be sure what the mentality of a country is like?
 Native speakers or locals can provide you with valuable insights and support you in planning and implementing content marketing campaigns!